Climate of Rawalpindi

-Rawalpindi features a humid subtropical climate (Köppen: Cwa) with hot summers, and cool to cold winters.
-Its climate is classified as very similar to its twin city Islamabad, but the geographical location and extreme urbanization of Rawalpindi has led to weather and climatic conditions that are notably different from its twin.
-Rawalpindi's weather has historically been known to change rather quickly due to its proximity to Himalayas and the Pir Panjal Range.
+Rawalpindi features a humid subtropical climate (Köppen: Cwa) with hot summers and cool to cold winters.
+Its climate is classified as very similar to that of its twin city, Islamabad, but the geographical location and extreme urbanization of Rawalpindi have led to weather and climatic conditions that are notably different from its twin.
+Rawalpindi's weather has historically been known to change rather quickly due to its proximity to the Himalayas and the Pir Panjal Range.
 These mountains not only influence the weather of the city, but also provide great recreation during the hot months.
 Furthermore, Its warm comfortable mean annual temperature of 21.3 C attracts people to live here permanently from all over Pakistan.
 The average annual rainfall is abundant at 1346.8 mm, most of which falls in the monsoon season.
 However, frontal cloud bands also bring significant rainfall in the winter.
 In summers, June is the hottest with record maximum temperature at a blistering 48.3 C recorded on 13 June 1953.
 On the other hand, January is the coldest month of the year when temperature can drop to a minimum -3.9 C in the winter recorded on 17 January 1967.

-The coldest temperature ever recorded in Rawalpindi was -4.4 C on 10 February 1950, during a rare snowfall event in the city.The lThroughout the year, Rawalpindi and Islamabad experience an average of about 98 thunderstorms, which is the highest frequency of thunderstorms in Punjab province of any plane station.
+The coldest temperature ever recorded in Rawalpindi was -4.4 C on 10 February 1950, during a rare snowfall event in the city.
+Throughout the year, Rawalpindi and Islamabad experience an average of about 98 thunderstorms, which is the highest frequency of thunderstorms in Punjab province of any plane station.
 In fact, most rainfall in the city is accompanied by a thunderstorm with peak activity experienced in August.
 Record rainfall was experienced in the year 2013 at a massive 1988 mm mostly due to an unusually wet monsoon season.
 On a typical day, the city hosts breezy afternoons(30 km/h+), but usually calm to light breeze (Beaufort scale) wind conditions are observed after midnight.
 The mean annual wind speed of Rawalpindi is roughly 10 km/h at 14 m height.
 Moreover, just a few kilometers southwest of Rawalpindi, the potential power generation has been identified by U.S. Aid to be between marginal to good (5.4 m/s to 7.4 m/s) at 50 m height.